A review on ranking problems in statistical learning: Introduction

 Search-engines like Google provide a list of web-sites that are suitable for the user's query in the sense that the first web-sites that are displayed are expected to be the most relevant ones.
-Mathematically spoken, the search-engine has to solve a ranking problem which is done by the \texttt{PageRank} algorithm (\cite{page}) for Google.\ \\
+Mathematically spoken, the search-engine has to solve a ranking problem which is done by the \texttt{PageRank} algorithm (\cite{page}) for Google.
+However, this algorithm is essentially an unsupervised ranking algorithm since it does not invoke any response variable but is based on a graphical model including an adjacency matrix that represents the links connecting the different websites.
+In this work, we focus on instance ranking problems which belong to the family of supervised ranking problems. \ \\

-In their seminal paper (\cite{clem08}), Cl\'{e}men\c{c}on and co-authors proposed a statistical framework for ranking problems and proved that the common approach of empirical risk minimization is indeed suitable for ranking problems.
-Although there already existed ranking techniques, most of them indeed follow the ERM principle and can directly be embedded into the framework of \cite{clem08}. \ \\
+In their seminal paper (\cite{clem08}), Cl\'{e}men\c{c}on and co-authors proposed a statistical framework for instance ranking problems which emerge from ordinal regression (\cite{herb}) and proved that the common approach of empirical risk minimization (ERM) is indeed suitable for such ranking problems.
+Although there already existed instance ranking techniques, most of them indeed follow the ERM principle and can directly be embedded into the framework of \cite{clem08}. \ \\

 In general, the responses in data sets corresponding to those problems are binary, therefore a natural criterion for such binary ranking problems is the probability that an instance belongs to the class of interest.
 While ranking can be generally seen in between classification and regression, those binary ranking problems are very closely related to binary classification tasks (see also \cite{balcan08}).
 For binary ranking problems, there exists vast literature, including theoretical work as well as learning algorithms that use SVMs (\cite{bref}, \cite{herb}, \cite{joachims02}), Boosting (\cite{freund}, \cite{rudinc}), neural networks (\cite{burges}) or trees (\cite{clem08c}, \cite{clem08d}). \ \\